Opportunity for Undocumented to Earn Citizenship earns Majority Support Among Evangelicals

-WASHINGTON, D.C., APRIL 1, 2016 — Despite heated political rhetoric, a majority of evangelicals across ethnic groups support the opportunity for undocumented immigrants to earn citizenship — including white evangelicals, a new survey finds.
+WASHINGTON, D.C. — Despite heated political rhetoric, a majority of evangelicals across ethnic groups support the opportunity for undocumented immigrants to earn citizenship — including white evangelicals, a new survey finds.

 The data from the Public Religion Research Institute (PRRI) show that 54 percent of white evangelicals support the opportunity for undocumented immigrants to earn citizenship and another 12 percent support allowing earned permanent legal status.
 Only 30 percent support identifying and deporting undocumented immigrants.